Code Reasoning for Software Engineering Tasks: A Survey and A Call to Action: Code Reasoning: Techniques

-\cotshort{} prompts for code can be categorized as plan-based or structure-based.
-Plan-based \cotshort{} is a natural language articulation of steps that need to be taken to solve a coding problem.
-Code-structure-based \cotshort{} utilizes some code structure or programming concept.
-Besides prompting-only techniques, another approach used by many is fine-tuning or instruction tuning for software engineering tasks with code \cotshort{} data.
+CoT prompts for code can be categorized as plan-based or structure based.
+Plan-based CoT is a natural language articulation of steps that need to be taken to solve a coding problem.
+Code-structure-based CoT utilizes some code structure or programming concepts.
+Besides these two prompting only techniques, another approach used by many is fine-tuning or instruction tuning for software engineering tasks with code CoT data.

-\phantomsection \textbf{Plan-based CoT Prompting.} Several recent approaches enhance code generation by explicitly modeling intermediate reasoning or problem understanding steps.
+\phantomsection \textbf{Plan \cotshort.} Several recent approaches enhance code generation by explicitly modeling intermediate reasoning or problem understanding steps.
 For instance, \texttt{PlanSearch}~\cite{wang2024planning} generates 3--6 problem observations, combines them into natural language plans, and translates these into pseudocode and then code. \texttt{Self-Planning}~\cite{jiang2024self} uses few-shot prompting to extract a high-level plan from the problem, which guides code generation. \texttt{ClarifyGPT}~\cite{mu2023clarifygpt} employs test generation to construct clarifying questions and answers that are appended to the prompt for code synthesis.

-\phantomsection \textbf{Code-Structure-based CoT Prompting.} In \texttt{SCoT}, \citet{li2025structured} use programming structures, like sequence, branch, and loop, as steps towards intermediate code, which is used to prompt the model to generate code. \texttt{Chain of grounded objectives (CGO)}~\cite{yeo2025chain} embed appropriately-structured functional objectives into the input prompts to enhance code generation. \citet{pan2025modularization} propose a novel prompting technique, \texttt{Modularization} \texttt{-of-thought (MoT)}, which exploits modularization principals to decompose complex programming problems into smaller independent reasoning steps, via a multi-level reasoning graph. \citet{le2023codechain} also elicit modularized code generation but in a multi-step technique called \texttt{CodeChain}, which is a chain of self-revisions applied by picking potentially correct representative sub-modules.
+\phantomsection \textbf{Code-structure \cotshort.} In \texttt{SCoT}, \citealp{li2025structured} use programming structures, like sequence, branch and loop, as steps towards intermediate code, which is used to prompt the model to generate code. \texttt{Chain of grounded objectives (CGO)}~\cite{yeo2025chain} embed appropriately structured functional objectives into the input prompts to enhance code generation. \citealp{pan2025modularization} propose a novel prompting technique, \texttt{Modularization-of-thought (MoT)}, which exploits modularization principles to decompose complex programming problems into smaller independent reasoning steps, via a multi-level reasoning graph. \citealp{le2023codechain} also elicit modularized code generation but in a multi-step technique called \texttt{CodeChain}, which is a chain of self-revisions applied by picking potentially correct representative sub-modules.
+Recently, VisualCoder \cite{chi-etal-2025-visualcoder} integrated multimodal CoT reasoning with a visual Control Flow Graph (CFG) to obtain deeper insights into execution flows and improve code execution reasoning and program repair generated solutions.